jontingvold/pyrankvote/README.md

 PyRankVote - A Ranked Choice Voting System for Python
 =====================================================

-PyRankVote is a python library for different ranked-choice voting methods (sometimes called preferential voting methods) created by Jon Tingvold.
+PyRankVote is a python library for different ranked-choice voting systems (sometimes called preferential voting systems) created by Jon Tingvold.

-The following voting methods are implemented for electing one person/alternative (e.g. electing the chairman to a board):
+The following ranking methods are implemented for electing one person/alternative (e.g. electing the chairman to a board):

 - Instant-runoff voting (IRV)

-The following voting methods are implemented for electing multiple people/alternatives (e.g. electing board members):
+The following ranking methods are implemented for electing multiple people/alternatives (e.g. electing board members):

 - Single transferable vote (STV)
 - Preferential block voting (PBV)

-You can read about the different ranking methods in [pyrankvote/voting_methods.py](pyrankvote/voting_methods.py).
+You can read about the different ranking methods in [pyrankvote/ranking_methods.py](pyrankvote/ranking_methods.py).

 ## Installation